 Chair, Breaking the Bronze Ceiling; Councilwoman, 9th District

 Inspired by an eye-opening article in TIME magazine in August of 2017 that revealed that fewer than 7% of the 5,193 monuments in the United States recognize women, Jennifer questioned, “Where are the women monuments in Lexington?”

 Soon thereafter, she, along with a small group of dynamic women in Lexington formed the “Breaking the Bronze Ceiling” initiative to raise funds to erect a monument in downtown Lexington in 2020

 For the past 20 years, she has also been a professional real estate agent; both residential and commercial.
 She presently serves as Chair of the Urban County Council’s Planning and Public Safety Committee and serves on Council’s Budget, Finance & Economic Development Committee; the Environmental Quality & Public Works Committee; the Parks & Recreation Advisory Board; and the Rural Land Management Board.

-She is married to Ron Mossotti, past president of Hammond Communications Group in Lexington and has three children and six grandchildren.
+She is married to Ron Mossotti, past president of Hammond Communications Group in Lexington and has three children and seven grandchildren.
 She enjoys gardening and horseback riding in her free time.